joanne-hoar/practice/README.md

 # Activity #3

-Much of this is taken from example https://angular.dev/guide/routing/router-tutorial
+Much of this is example is found https://angular.dev/guide/routing/router-tutorial and https://angular.dev/guide/templates/two-way-binding and https://angular.dev/guide/routing/common-router-tasks.

 ## Add a Home component with an endpoint /home

 ## Add navigation buttons